 Mixed Media Sculpture & Light Projection

 Role: Artist, Fabricator

-As the viewer pedals the bicycle, he powers the system of projecting lights and turning gears in the projection device, and discovers that the phantom horse becomes animated.
-The viewer pedals more vigorously, the gears rotate at a quicker rate, and the horse breaks into a gallop.
-Sitting in the saddle, the viewer’s own shadow aligns with the horse, casting him as a jockey in the projected world.
+As the viewer pedals the bicycle, they power the system of projecting lights and turning gears in the projection device, and discover that the phantom horse becomes animated.
+As the viewer pedals more vigorously, the gears rotate at a quicker rate, and the horse breaks into a gallop.
+Sitting in the saddle, the viewer’s own shadow aligns with the horse, casting them as a jockey in the projected world.
 Interacting with the sculpture, the viewer gallops through the empty pastures of a fictitious landscape of light and shadow.

 The project was first exhibited as part of the City of Toronto’s 2008 Nuit Blanche Festival, and later exhibited in the Corcoran Gallery's Muybridge retrospective.
 A Dream of Pastures was the first collaboration between Brad Hindson and Mitchell F Chan.